Nevue Fine Art Marketing

 Probably not.

-Most of us don’t sit there watching infomercials eagerly awaiting the next sales pitch, and it’s much the same with advertising online.
+Most of us don’t sit there watching infomercials eagerly awaiting the following sales pitch, and it’s much the same with advertising online.

 Unless you’re a regular Henri de Toulouse-Lautrec and can combine the two, advertisements are more often than not a distraction from your art.

-What’s more, there is a bond of trust and a sense of understanding that exists between social media users and the pages to which they subscribe.
+What’s more, a bond of trust and a sense of understanding exists between social media users and the pages to which they subscribe.

 That relationship varies from page to page.
-Users obviously expect ads and sales pitches from a company, sports team, or theatre group, since they are viewed as customers as well as fans, and they understand that.
+Users expect ads and sales pitches from a company, sports team, or theatre group since they are viewed as customers and fans, and they understand that.

 However, when it comes to a personal page for your art, people expect a more personal connection and, well, more art than ads.

-If the opposite is true, people will turn and flock in the opposite direction, away from your page and possibly your art altogether.
+If the opposite is true, people will turn and flock in the opposite direction, away from your page and possibly your art.

 3. Not Posting Enough